 - Changing folders in an existing TC windows is supported for both regular and special folders (My Computer, Network Neighborhood, Recycle Bin, etc.).

-- Integration of TC Directory Hotlist in QAP menu (the TC wincmd.ini location must be set in Options).
+- QAP can integrate the content of the TC Directory Hotlist in a QAP sub menu (the TC wincmd.ini location must be set in Options).

 - More info here: Using Quick Access Popup with Total Commander.

 - QAP also supports a list of about 15 file managers described in the setting file QAPconnect.ini based on a list developed by Roland Toth (blog.rolandtoth.hu) for Folders Popup.